RobinBoers/SkyLight-Website-Editor/README.md

-# SkyLight Website Builder
+# SkyLight Website Builder/Editor
-This is my biggest project.
-It is a website builder.
-You can simply create a website, by copying the files over to your server, change the default password, and your ready to go.
+SkyLight is a flexible website builder made with html5, css3, javascript and php.
+It has support for third-party themes and it is highly customisable.

 ## Features
 - Simple dashboard
 - Views
 - Edit site-title, footertext and background
 - Add logo
-- Simple theme editor, and you can import themes from third party developers (that's only me...)
+- Powerfull theme engine
+- Large theme library
+- Blogging

 ## Installation
-Note: I still have to create this part...
+It's quite simple: you download this the lastest release from this GitHub repository, and you copy it to your server.
+After that, start your server and change the default password from root to something else.
+All users share the same password.